AnhDuyVu/Business-Case-Analysis/8-Week SQL Challenges/Case Study #2 - Pizza Runner/Readme.md

 ````
 #### Steps:
 1. Group by custoner_id to calculate sum to sum all pizza have exclusions or extras by each customer to get at least 1 change in pizza topping
-2. Group by custoner_id to calculate sum to sum all pizza no have exclusions and extras by each custome to get no change in pizza topping
+2. Group by custoner_id to calculate sum to sum all pizza no have exclusions and extras by each customer to get no change in pizza topping
 3. Order by customer_id to answer for each customer, how many delivered pizzas had at least 1 change and how many had no changes.

 #### Results: